 How To Weed A Cricut Stencil

-Since these vinyl designs will be used as stencils, we are going to remove everything around the outside edge, and then we will remove each of the inside pieces.
+Since these vinyl designs will be used as stencils, we will remove everything around the outside edge, and then we will remove each of the inner pieces.

-Stencil vinyl is a little bit different.
-I’m going to go ahead and weed it in the same way, but you can also try to just pick it up and not weed away all this excess.
-I always feel better weeding away all this excess, and then I have something to put it back on.
-The stencil vinyl is supposed to be reusable, whereas removable or permanent vinyl isn’t.
-But when you go to take it off, it’s going to stretch and distort, and sometimes it might tear a little, which would make it not be able to be reused.
-That’s one of the reasons I actually weed all of them, and I just use a weeding tool and pick up the middles.
+Stencil vinyl is slightly different.
+I'm going to go ahead and weed it in the same way, but you can also try to just pick it up and not weed away all this excess.
+I always feel better when I weed away all this excess, and then I have something to put it back on.
+The stencil vinyl is supposed to be reusable, whereas removable or permanent vinyl isn't.
+However, when you attempt to remove it, it will stretch and distort, and sometimes it may tear slightly, rendering it unusable for reuse.
+That's one of the reasons I actually weed all of them, and I just use a weeding tool and pick up the middles.

 Applying Your Stencil to Wood

-After the vinyl stencil designs have been weeded, we’ll apply them to our board and start our paint test.
+After the vinyl stencil designs have been weeded, we'll apply them to our board and start our paint test.
 The wooden board I am using is slightly rough in texture.
-I wanted that slight roughness because that’s the main problem I have with stenciling.
+I wanted that slight roughness because that's the main problem I have with stenciling.
 The board was painted and then allowed to dry overnight.
-I do recommend allowing your paint to cure before you do any stenciling project.
-It will help make sure that your stencil does not peel up your base coat of paint.
+I recommend allowing your paint to cure before starting any stenciling project.
+It will help ensure that your stencil does not lift your base coat of paint.

 Peel the vinyl from the backing paper.
-If you want to make the process easier, you can apply transfer tape over the top of the vinyl.
+To make the process easier, you can apply transfer tape over the top of the vinyl.
 For the stencil vinyl, I usually just peel it back.
-The stencil vinyl has less stretch and won’t tear as easily as regular vinyl.
+The stencil vinyl has less stretch and is less likely to tear than regular vinyl.

 Apply the vinyl stencil where you want the design to go.
-Once it is applied, use something like the scraper tool to start pressing it down.
+Once it is applied, use a tool like the scraper to gently press it down.
 You want to burnish it down really, really well, and get it really stuck.
 I like to use a pretty large scraping tool for this.
 You can use a smaller one and just go over more times and in multiple directions.
-Take note of any bubbles that might appear and just kind of work those out.
+Take note of any bubbles that may appear and work them out as needed.

 Using Transfer Tape

 You can also try using transfer tape to add your stencils to the wood.
-If you’re using the transfer tape, you just peel back the backing, put it on your design, and press it down well.
+If you're using the transfer tape, peel back the backing, place it on your design, and press it down firmly.
 I like to flip it over, peel that backing paper away, and then apply it to the board.

-Then just slowly peel back your transfer tape, making sure that your stencil stays on the wood.
-Once you have the transfer tape removed, burnish really well in all directions, looking for any bubbles.
+Then, slowly peel back your transfer tape, ensuring that your stencil remains on the wood.
+Once you have removed the transfer tape, burnish thoroughly in all directions, looking for any bubbles.

 How To Stencil On Wood